-- (a) A substantial proportion of remuneration must be variable and paid on the basis of individual, business-unit and bank-wide measures that adequately measure performance; and - (b) The variable proportion of remuneration must increase significantly along with the level of seniority and/or responsibility. - HC-5.4.30A In Subparagraph HC-5.4.30(a), the word 'substantial' refers to a proportion of the total remuneration above 40%.
-Where employment contracts that are in place have a lower level of variable remuneration, the bank concerned should agree with the CBB on alternative arrangements.
+- (a) An appropriate ratio between the fixed and variable components of total remuneration must be set to ensure that fixed and variable components of total remuneration are appropriately balanced and paid on the basis of individual, business-unit and bank-wide measures that adequately measure performance; and - The variable proportion of remuneration must increase (b) significantly along with the level of seniority and/or responsibility.

+The Level of the fixed component referred to in Subparagraph HC-5.4.30(a) should represent a sufficiently high proportion of the total remuneration to allow the operation of a fully flexible policy on variable remuneration components, including the possibility to pay no variable component.